 Easter Chia PopsiclesRecipe by Rainbow Nourishments →

 Already kind of warm this Easter?
 Perfect, then let’s make some delicious frozen chia popsicles featuring a chocolate glaze and raw carrot cake bites (say what?).
 Definitely on the fancier side of vegan desserts, these beautiful treats are really wholesome and healthy for you.
 Plus, you can just use the basic recipe and freestyle with the add-ons.

-This blackberry lavender chocolate cake is a show-stopping dessert both in terms of flavor and looks.
-It’s surprisingly easy to put together, so delicious nobody would guess that it’s vegan and comes with an out-of-this-world creamy flour frosting.
-This stunning cake is a chocolatey Easter treat your guests will love!
+This dense and fudgy chocolate cake with ganache and marzipan eggs is a show-stopping dessert both in terms of flavor and looks.
+It’s surprisingly easy to put together, so delicious nobody would guess that it’s vegan and even gluten-free!

 Raw Vegan Easter Bunny TreatsRecipe by When Sweet Becomes Healthy →